Nicholas A. Gowen

 This article discusses how to avoid the risks of storing electronic data in cyberspace.

-- Defending investors in claims brought by an investment fund alleging breaches of contractual and fiduciary duties and conversion
+- Defended investors against claims brought by an investment fund alleging breaches of contractual and fiduciary duties and conversion.

 Intellectual Property Litigation